 A lipoma is a knot of fatty tissue, while a cyst is a hard, fluid-filled bump.
 Neither is usually harmful, but these growths can be annoying, painful, and affect your quality of life.
 With a certified outpatient surgery center, the office of Ali Hendi, MD, in Chevy Chase, Maryland, provides lipoma and cyst removal that minimizes scarring.
 We proudly serve the Washington, DC/DMV and the surrounding areas including: Bethesda, Silver Spring, Rockville, Potomac, PG County, Baltimore County, Arlington, Mclean, Tysons Corner, Vienna, Chantilly, Alexandria, and Fairfax.
-Call today or book a consultation online for a medical evaluation of your lipoma or cyst with Ali Hendi, MD, or Joy Green, PA-C.
+Call today or book a consultation online for a medical evaluation of your lipoma or cyst with Ali Hendi, MD.

 Lipomas are small, noncancerous masses of fatty tissue that usually grow just below the surface of your skin.
 These growths aren't harmful to your health.

 Lipomas are somewhat common and tend to grow in adults between the ages of 40 and 60.
 Most people usually have just one lipoma, though about 20% of those affected may have several.